Accredited Investor Opportunities

 Accredited investors.

 When you invest with PeerStreet, your money funds real estate loans nationwide.
 This platform offers fixed income returns and flexible terms, which gives investors an opportunity to customize their investments as they diversify their portfolios.
 Essentially, investors are replacing a traditional bank in the mortgage process; investors put money toward a borrower’s loan, then earn money on their investments as borrowers pay that money back with interest.
-Investors can customize their loan portfolio and apply this minimum to multiple properties.

 Accredited investors.